wpcodefactory/wpfactory-autoloader/README.md

 Autoload classes following [WordPress naming conventions](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/).

 This will work as a default [PSR-4 autoloader](https://www.php-fig.org/psr/psr-4/) but with some differences:
-- A `class-` will be prepended to the final class name
+- A `class-` will be prepended to the final class name.
 - Underscores in classes namespaces will be converted to hyphens.
 - Class names will always be converted to lowercase.